 You have a fine line to walk.
 You want to make sure your child’s learning all the right things, but you don’t want drive yourself nuts staring at a calendar and a list of milestones.
 Trust your gut, and remember that you know your child best.

 If you have concerns, talk to your child’s doctor.
 If there’s an issue, then you can start to address it.
 If not, the doctor may help set your mind at ease.
 At each well visit your doctor will ask about age-appropriate milestones and tell you what to be looking for by the next checkup.
+At some well visits, you will be asked to complete a developmental questionnaire.

 It may help to remember that each child is different.
 That’s hard to do when your brother or sister or random stranger starts raving about how their kid makes up songs in three different languages while teaching the dog perfect yoga poses.
 But the point isn’t to make parenting into a competition.
 Milestones have a lot of wiggle room built in.
 A healthy baby may crawl at 5 months or at 9 months.
 Both are normal.